-This drunken noodles recipe (pad kee mao) is a popular Thai dish of stir fried noodles tossed in a savory sauce and hot peppers for wonderful heat.
+This drunken noodles recipe (pad kee mao) is a popular Thai dish of stir fried noodles tossed in a savory sauce with hot peppers for wonderful heat.
 Super easy to make.
 Ready in 10 minutes!

-We’re cooking up a quick and easy spicy noodle dish tonight, my friends, and I believe you’re going to love this one.
+We're cooking up a quick and easy spicy noodle dish tonight, my friends, and I believe you're going to enjoy this one.
 Everyone loves a good simple recipe that is easy to put together, something we can get on the table fast.

 I know I do.
 Bonus points for making it spicy, as I know you love.
 Busy times call for recipes like these, and besides, great flavor doesn't have to mean a lot of time in the kitchen.

 This particular dish is called Drunken Noodles.
 It's a Thai recipe comparable to the well-known dish Pad Thai, though Thai drunken noodles are typically spicier and not as nutty in flavor.